blompuser/blomp-cloud-storage-docs/README.md

 Example how some basic service file mounting drive on system launch could look like.
 Here are [5 service files](etc/systemd/system) which could be enabled, you can test those by simply replacing credentials in rclone.conf.

+### Why do I recommend to use local filesystem for compress, chunking and crypt

+- it is much faster because operations and processes on remote
+  - in my examples I use norename for chunker simply because I tested one huge file and I wanted to spare uploading unrenamed chunks before huge file is uploaded, for smaller files than 20 gb you can and probably should use rename in chunker config.
+- requires much less:s
+  - time
+  - bandwidth

+*Using overlays directly on remote was only for testing purpose if it works and it does work, but it should not be used as users will have pretty bad experience compared to local filesystem.*
 ### local overlays (recommended)

 I recommend to use local overlays for whatever should be done in regard of chunking, compression and encryption/decryption.